Subscribe to our mailing list. And get our intermittent newsletter and updates to this site.

 This article appeared in the September and October, 2007, editions of the Astrological Magazine.
 It explores the use of Chaturtamsa in conjunction with other Varga charts for determining prospects of wealth in a chart.

-On the Authenticity of the Brhat Parasara Hora Sastra
+On the Authenticity of the (Modern) Brhat Parasara Hora Sastra

 This article was published in the July and August, 2009, issues of The Astrological eMagazine.
-It discusses how the Brhat Parasara Hora Sastra became "the Gospel" of Vedic Astrology, why it is not authentic, that it contains many interpolations not found in the original and hence can not be trusted.
+It discusses how the modern Brhat Parasara Hora Sastra became “the Gospel” of Vedic Astrology, why it is not authentic, that it contains many interpolations not found in the original, but that a core of original material did exist.

-The following informal articles are derived from emails submitted to my private jyotish forum (1993-present).
-We hope that you find them interesting and informative but unlike the formal articles they may or may not have source references.
+Many but not all of the following informal articles are derived from emails submitted to my private jyotish forum (1993-present).
+We hope that you find them interesting and informative but unlike the formal articles they may or may not have citations or source references.
 As with all other texts they are copyrighted by the author.